 Artists’ books are works of art in book form produced in limited editions.
 Although infrequently included in texts dealing with the history of art, artists’ books have been part of every art movement.
 They allow artists to disseminate their ideas outside of the constraints of the gallery system.

-In the spring of 1961, as college students across the south demonstrated for the integration of restaurants, theaters and other public accommodations, a group of high school students in Louisville, Kentucky took the lead in challenging segregation.
+In 1961, as college students across the south demonstrated for integration of restaurants, theaters and other public accommodations, a group of high school students in Louisville, Kentucky took the lead in challenging segregation.

-The Kentucky Alliance Against Racist and Political Repression has been at the center of anti-racist crusades in Louisville, regionally and nationally centered on issues of combating police abuse and brutality, fighting for economic justice for the city’s poor and working to educate the broader public about the various effects of institutionalized racism.
+The Kentucky Alliance Against Racist and Political Repression has been at the center of anti-racist crusades in Louisville, fighting for economic justice and educating the public on institutionalized racism.